-Phostoxin® may be used for the treatment of grain pests in stored barley, cocoa beans, coffee beans, corn, cotton seeds, dates, dried peas, lentils, millet, nuts in shells, oats, peanuts, popcorn, rice, rye, sorghum, soybeans, sunflower seeds, triticale, wheat, all processed foods and feeds.
-Phostoxin® may also be used to fumigate bagged, packaged or treated cereal, grass, sorghum or small legume seeds destined for planting use only.
+Fumitoxin® may be used for the treatment of grain pests in stored barley, cocoa beans, coffee beans, corn, cotton seeds, dates, dried peas, lentils, millet, nuts in shells, oats, peanuts, popcorn, rice, rye, sorghum, soybeans, sunflower seeds, triticale, wheat, all processed foods and feeds.
+Fumitoxin® may also be used to fumigate bagged, packaged or treated cereal, grass, sorghum or small legume seeds destined for planting use only.

 Pellets or tablets may be added directly to animal feed, and raw agricultural commodities stored in bulk.
-For those commodities not stored in bulk, fumigation using Phostoxin® Prepac Ropes is recommended.
-Under no circumstances shall any processed food, feed or bagged commodity come into direct contact with Phostoxin® pellets, tablets or residual dust, or a raw agricultural commodity that will be used directly as a food without further processing.
+Under no circumstances shall any processed food, feed or bagged commodity come into direct contact with Fumitoxin® pellets, tablets or residual dust, or a raw agricultural commodity that will be used directly as a food without further processing.